isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningNextflowWithBam.rst

   #Go to where the Nextflow executable file was installed in this example.
 It will be outside the Nextflow-GCgather directory.
   #First, we get out of Nextflow-GCgather directory.
-  $cd ..
+  $ cd ..
   #execute nextflow with docker image:
-  $./nextflow run Nextflow-GCgather/Nextflow-GCgather.nf -with-docker gcr.io/genomics-tools/samtools
+  $ ./nextflow run Nextflow-GCgather/Nextflow-GCgather.nf -with-docker gcr.io/genomics-tools/samtools

 .. note:: This Bam file is quite large, it may take about 15 mins ~ 20 mins to run.